-If you haven’t already booked your summer vacation, you may find the most popular beaches solidly booked or garnering hundreds of dollars for a hotel room, but it is still possible to have a memorable summer vacation along the coast.
+If you haven’t already booked your summer vacation, you may find the most popular beaches pretty full or garnering hundreds of dollars for a hotel room.
+But it's still possible to have a memorable Virginia vacation along the coast.
 Consider planning a trip to these seven lesser known waterfront destinations for an affordable vacation without the crowds.

 Sandbridge Beach—Virginia Beach

 Just 15 miles south of the resort area of Virginia Beach, Sandbridge is a peaceful community on the Atlantic Ocean with five miles of pristine, secluded beaches.
-Back Bay National Wildlife Refuge and False Cape State Park are close to the main beach area, providing outdoor activities like hiking, kayaking, and fishing for visitors looking to explore the coastal landscape.
-Spend the night on the beach and wake up to epic ocean views when you book a primitive campsite with False Cape (site must be reserved ahead of time).
+Back Bay National Wildlife Refuge and False Cape State Park are close to the main beach area, providing opportunities to explore the coastal landscape by hiking, kayaking, and fishing.
+Spend the night on the beach and wake up to epic ocean views when you reserve a primitive campsite with False Cape.

 Where to Stay: